Revenge (1990 film): Plot

-Miryea is placed in a whorehouse with Tibby giving instructions for her to be “fucked 50 times a day”, where she is drugged, abused and relegated to "common use".
-The young man responsible for keeping her drugged has AIDS.
-As Miryea no longer wishes to live, she persuades him to share a needle with her, thus infecting her.
+Tibey takes Miryea to a brothel to be a sex slave.
+The madame initially rejects her due to her now-disfigured face but agrees to relegate Miryea to "common use".
+Miryea is then raped by one of Tibey's men who is vengeful because she could never remember his name.
+A young man is assigned to drug and addict her, but uses unsterilized needles and as Miryea no longer wishes to live, she persuades him to share a needle with her, therefore, infecting Miryea with AIDS.

-An unconscious Jay is discovered by Mauro (Joaquín Martínez) a peasant farmer whose family slowly nurses Jay back to health.
-Jay returns to the burnt cabin and retrieves some money he had hidden.
-Mauro drives Jay to town and gives him a knife to "cut the balls off your enemy".
-Jay encounters a sickly Texan (James Gammon) transporting a horse, who offers Jay a ride to Durango.
-Inside a cantina, Jay notices one of the thugs who had thrashed him; he follows him into the men's room and cuts his throat.
+A critically wounded Cochran is discovered by Mauro, a peasant farmer whose family slowly nurses Cochran back to health.
+He returns to the burnt cabin and retrieves some money he had hidden.
+Mauro drives Cochran to town and gives him a knife to "cut the balls off your enemy".
+Cochran encounters a Texan transporting a horse who offers Cochran a ride to Durango.
+Inside a cantina, Cochran notices one of the thugs who had thrashed him; he follows him into the men's room and cuts his throat.

-After a day on the road, the Texan delivers the horse to a wealthy man, who recognizes Jay from an afternoon at Tibey's estate.
-The friendly Texan later dies peacefully in his car, while Jay is driving.
+After a day on the road, the Texan delivers the horse to a wealthy man who recognizes Cochran from an afternoon at Tibey's estate.
+The friendly Texan later dies peacefully in his car while Cochran is driving.

-At a motel, Jay runs across Amador (Miguel Ferrer), Mauro's brother-in-law.
-Amador and his quiet friend, Ignacio (John Leguizamo) are willing to help Jay because Amador's sister was killed after getting mixed up in business that involved Tibey.
+At a motel, Cochran encounters Mauro's brother-in-law, Amador.
+Amador and his quiet friend, Ignacio, are willing to help Cochran seek revenge because Amador's sister was killed after getting mixed up in business that involved Tibey.
 They capture another of Tibey's henchmen, who tells them where Miryea can be found.
-Jay barges into the brothel, only to find that she has been moved.
-The madam taunts Jay that Miryea proved very popular with the clientele.
-No one but Tibey knows where she is.
+Cochran barges into the brothel, only to find that Miryea has been moved.

-Jay, Amador and Ignacio ambush Tibey and his bodyguard during Tibey's morning horseback ride.
-Jay is there to ask Miryea's whereabouts, but first Tibey requests that Jay ask forgiveness for having stolen his wife.
-When Jay lowers his gun and asks Tibey's forgiveness, Tibey reveals that Miryea is in a convent.
+Cochran, Amador, and Ignacio ambush Tibey and his bodyguard during Tibey's morning horseback ride.
+Cochran asks Miryea's whereabouts, but first, Tibey requests that Cochran ask forgiveness for having stolen his wife.
+When Cochran lowers his gun and asks Tibey's forgiveness, Tibey reveals that Miryea is in a convent.

-Miryea is in a convent hospice, dying of AIDS.
-Jay arrives in time to tell Miryea that he loves her.
-He carries her outside and Miryea tells Jay that she also loves him before she dies in his arms.
+Miryea is in a convent hospice, dying of AIDS, when Cochran arrives to tell Miryea that he loves her.
+He then carries her outside and Miryea tells Cochran that she also loves him, before she dies in his arms, much to Cochran's complete sadness.
+And he mourns the death of the woman that he loves: Miryea.